akualab/occult/examples/reco/README.md

 # Example Collaborative filtering algorithms

 This examples implements various simple collaborative filtering algorithms.
-The purpose of the example is to show how to use COAP to implement algorithms.
+The purpose of the example is to show how to use Occult to implement algorithms.

 ## Install

 ```
 # -u will update existing package, -x shows what's going on.
-go get -u -x  github.com/akualab/coap/examples/reco
+go get -u -x  github.com/akualab/occult/examples/reco
 ```

 Install [leveldb](https://code.google.com/p/leveldb/) which is used to store the data set.
 I tested in MacOSX: `brew install leveldb`